 - The Clustered Spires Golf Course is open with safe operating procedures in place.
 Please contact the facility at 301-600-1295 for more information on tee times, safety measures, and operations.

 - The Weinberg Center for the Arts is closed.
 Please contact the Weinberg Center for information on event rescheduling.

 The City of Frederick is committed to supporting our residents and visitors as we work to reopen safely.
 We will partner and collaborate with our state and county officials, be led by health statistics, and combine our efforts to protect public health while also addressing the economic devastation.
 This tab will continue to be enhanced as more recovery resources are available.

-Expanded Testing Resources
+Testing & Vaccination Resources

 Testing resources are being expanded each week.
 The Frederick County Health Department offers the most up-to-date testing site list.

 - Ordinance prohibiting rent increases - passed 7/2/2020